© Federation of European Biochemical Societies

 · Colour images should be supplied as CMYK.

-· Supplementary material must be cited at appropriate points in the main text of the manuscript.
+If supplementary material is included it must be submitted with the initial submission for peer review and cited at appropriate points in the main text of the manuscript.

 · Supplementary Figures, tables and text must be numbered Fig. S1, Fig. S2, etc., Table S1, Table S2, etc. and Doc.
 S1, Doc.
 S2, etc., respectively.